felipeDS91/startWithNodeJs/README.md

 ```

 - "yarn add prettier eslint-config-prettier eslint-plugin-prettier -D" to install other tool to keep our code more beautiful <3
+*Add "babel-eslint" to configure this on ReactJS and React Native

 - create file ".prettierrc" on root path and override some configs of prettier:
 ```javascript